tangjh12/NetflixReposJava/README.md

 One can view all Netflix members by visiting this endpoint:

 http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/orgs/Netflix/members
+Data for /orgs/Netflix/members will be cached periodically for every 500 seconds.

 One can view the bottom N repository results (including all pages) based on forks/stars/open issues/last updates via the following endpoints: